 Why it works: Chin-ups target your big back and arm muscles, which ups your calorie burn.
 But by engaging your core to keep your body locked in position, you also work your abs.

-Pro tip: Finding it hard to complete the reps?
+Finding it hard to complete the reps?
 Don’t quit.
 Jump up to the top position of the move and slowly lower yourself down as slowly as possible.

 Reps: 10-12 (each side)

-Set up in a press-up position, with your forearms flat on the floor directly below your shoulders, and weight resting on your toes.
+Set up in a push-up position, with your forearms flat on the floor directly below your shoulders, and weight resting on your toes.
 Engage your core to keep your torso flat – there should be a straight line from your shoulders to your heels.

 Slowly bring one knee towards the elbow on the same side of your body, using your core to keep your torso from twisting.
 Return to the start position and repeat on the other side.
 Get the name?